dstibrany/dotfiles/README.md

 - backs up any existing dotfile that would be overwritten
 - all dotfiles are symlinks to files in the /dotfiles dir, so keeping things in sync with git is easy
 - great Vim and Tmux support (plugins, themes, defaults)
+- add system specific configuration to ~/.extra, which is not stored in version control

 how to install
 --------------